lupyuen/lupyuen.github.io/src/nuttx.md

     (Looks like Linux Lite!)

--   For [__BL602 and BL604__](https://lupyuen.github.io/articles/pinecone): NuttX and FreeRTOS are the only operating systems supported on the RISC-V + WiFi + Bluetooth LE SoCs.
+-   For [__BL602 and BL604__](https://lupyuen.github.io/articles/pinecone): NuttX and FreeRTOS are the only operating systems supported on the RISC-V + WiFi + Bluetooth LE SoCs from Bouffalo Lab.

 -   If you're wondering: NuttX is named after its creator [__Gregory Nutt__](https://en.m.wikipedia.org/wiki/NuttX).
 And X because it's POSIX Compliant.